rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene, and visitors from Rome, ^0210

-both Jews and proselytes, Cretans and Arabians —we hear them telling in our own tongues the mighty works of God. ^0211
+both Jews and proselytes, Cretans and Arabians--we hear them telling in our own tongues the mighty works of God. ^0211

 And all were amazed and perplexed, saying to one another, What does this mean? ^0212

 But others mocking said, They are filled with new wine. ^0213

-But Peter, standing with the eleven, lifted up his voice and addressed them : Men of Judea and all who dwell in Jerusalem, let this be known to you, and give ear to my words. ^0214
+But Peter, standing with the eleven, lifted up his voice and addressed them, Men of Judea and all who dwell in Jerusalem, let this be known to you, and give ear to my words. ^0214

-For these people are not drunk, as you suppose, since it is only the third hour of the day. ^0215
+For these men are not drunk, as you suppose, since it is only the third hour of the day. ^0215

-But this is what was uttered through the prophet Joel : ^0216
+But this is what was uttered through the prophet Joel: ^0216

-And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; ^0217
+'And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; ^0217

 even on my male servants and female servants in those days I will pour out my Spirit, and they shall prophesy. ^0218